Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Discussion

 \section{Discussion}

-Here we demonstrated, in a minimal setup, how latent equivariant operators can be leveraged to classify out-of-distribution samples---by means of extrapolation and combination of symmetric transformations.
+Here we demonstrated, in a minimal setup, that latent equivariant operators can be leveraged to classify out-of-distribution samples---by means of extrapolation and combination of symmetric transformations.
 Unlike in equivariant neural networks, the symmetries did not need to be mathematically pre-specified.
 Unlike in data augmentation schemes, the method did not require coverage of the full range of transformation parameters during training.
-Intuitively, this is because the recursive application of operators in latent space allows the extrapolation of transformations beyond the training range, and in unseen combinations. \textbf{Latent equivariant operator methods thus offer a promising avenue for robust, human-like\footnote{Note that latent operators can be conceived as performing internal changes of perspective akin to mental simulation in humans \citep[e.g.,][]{shepard1971mental,khazoum2025deep}.} object recognition, and warrant further investigation.}
+Intuitively, this is because the recursive application of operators in latent space allows the extrapolation of transformations beyond the training range, and in unseen combinations.
+Furthermore, the method does not require knowledge of the transformation parameter at inference time, as the latent transformation can be estimated through canonicalization in representation space. \textbf{Latent equivariant operator methods thus offer a promising avenue for robust, human-like\footnote{Note that latent operators can be conceived as performing internal changes of perspective akin to mental simulation in humans \citep[e.g.,][]{shepard1971mental,khazoum2025deep}.} object recognition, and warrant further investigation.}